Law Office of Michelle Ball Big 5 Offenses,Discipline,Ed 48900s Continuation School After Expulsion? Is It Mandatory?

 Parents can usually place an expelled student in a private or charter school — if they can get in

-Usually the student’s placement at the expulsion-assigned school is not mandatory (verify with the particular school district), so a parent may attempt to enroll the student in another school district, a charter school, a private school, or an online school.
+If continuation school is not mandatory to meet the terms of the expulsion, a parent may attempt to enroll the student in another school district, a charter school, a private school, or an online school.
+However, there are no guarantees the student can get in somewhere else.

 Expulsion Must Be Revealed When Trying to Enroll

-When applying to a private, charter or school outside the expelling school district, a parent must reveal that there is an expulsion in place.
+When applying to a private, charter or other school, that is not the assigned continuation or community school, a parent must reveal that there is a student expulsion in place.
 Parents can try to persuade the “better” school to admit the student even while the student is on expulsion.
 A letter explaining the situation, how it was flawed, etc. may be helpful.

 Meeting at round table- graphic